Andy Parker – Project Director

-Andy has a background in climate policy and has worked on solar geoengineering for over eight years at the Institute for Advanced Sustainability Studies (Germany), the Harvard Kennedy School (USA), and the Royal Society (UK).
-He was also a member of the UN Convention on Biological Diversity’s expert working group on geoengineering.
+report, starting in 2008.
+Since then he's worked on SRM at the Harvard Kennedy School (USA) and the Institute for Advanced Sustainability Studies (Germany), and he was also a member of the UN Convention on Biological Diversity’s expert working group on geoengineering.
+He's currently an Honorary Senior Research Fellow at the University of Bristol, UK.

 Peter was trained in the UK, obtaining his BSC in agricultural zoology from the University of Glasgow and his PhD from the University of Leeds.
 In 2003, he joined TWAS, becoming responsible for the organization's programmatic activities aimed at building scientific capacity in developing countries.
 In 2013 he became coordinator of IAP, the InterAcademy Partnership, while retaining his duties under the TWAS Science Policy/Science Diplomacy Programme.